ABOUT US

 History

-The idea for an off-leash dog park originated during the election campaign of 2002.
+The idea for an off-leash dog park originated during the election campaign 2002.
 Councilman Denis Dunn and Councilman Mike Skindell (now a state representative) gathered a group of interested citizens who coalesced into an organization chaired by Lakewood residents Brittany O’Connor, Shelly Gould Burgess, and Whitney Callahan.
 They chose the name FIDO (Friends of the Ideal Dog-park Off-leash).
-In the months that followed, the group collected hundreds of signatures and lobbied the Council in support of the park, as Councilmen Dunn and Skindell spearheaded the effort within the Council.
+In the months that followed, the group collected hundreds of signatures.
+It lobbied the Council in support of the park, as Councilmen Dunn and Skindell spearheaded the effort within the Council.

 In the spring of 2004 the Parks and Recreation Department, under the guidance of Tim Herdman, solved this problem by installing a light gravel surface on most of the park, along with a concrete apron at the entrance and a solid slate walk from the entrance to the road.
 The park had a grand reopening in May 2004.
 Again, FIDO made a substantial financial contribution.
 Looking to the future, the group has chosen the more conventional name “Friends of the Lakewood Dog Park.”